 Earning a Master’s Degree or Post-Bachelor’s Certificate in Cybersecurity in Minnesota

 Minnesota is home to two universities that offer cybersecurity master’s programs designated by the National Security Agency (NSA) and the Department of Homeland Security (DHS) as Centers of Academic Excellence.

 The National Security Agency and Department of Homeland Security offer designations specific to two classifications of schools that offer graduate programs in information security:

 - CAE-CDE – National Center of Academic Excellence in Cyber Defense Education (qualifying colleges and universities offering bachelor’s, master’s, and graduate certificates)

 - CAE-R – National Center of Academic Excellence in Cyber Defense Research (schools that participate in research initiatives and that integrate a strong research component into the curriculum of bachelor’s and graduate programs)

 NSA and DHS designated universities from throughout the nation also offer online cybersecurity programs to students in Minnesota.
-Many Minnesota general IT and infosec professionals opt for online programs due to the flexibility they offer, and the fact that they provide the opportunity to choose from a larger variety of program options.
+Many general IT and infosec professionals opt for online programs due to the flexibility they offer, and the fact that they provide the opportunity to choose from a larger variety of program options.

 Standard Admissions Requirements for Cybersecurity Master’s Programs